paulgb/svelte-vis/notes-scatter-interactive.md

     export let myAttribute = 0;

-Attributes can optionally take a default value by assigning to them when they are declared, as is done here.
+Attributes can optionally take a default value by assigning to them when they are declared, as is done here with `= 0`.

 When embedding the component, we can pass an attribute: